Vital Records Online

 Who is Authorized to Order a Wyoming Birth Certificate?

-Only individuals listed on the record, if they are 18 years of age or specific authorized third parties can request a certified copy, as Wyoming birth certificates are restricted for 100 years to maintain confidentiality.
+Only individuals listed on the record, if they are 18 years of age or specific authorized third parties can request a certified copy, as Wyoming birth certificate are restricted for 100 years to maintain confidentiality.
 If you are asking on behalf of the individual on record, ensure that you are eligible and prepare proof of identity and relationship with the application.

 Authorized People